yohasebe/openai-chat-api-workflow/README.md

 ## Image Editing

-There is a command to edit images using `gpt-image-1.5` or `chatgpt-image-latest`.
+There is a command to edit images using `gpt-image-2` or `gpt-image-1.5`.
 There is an Universal Action command `OpenAI Image Edit`.
 You can also use the web UI to upload an image file for editing.
 The image file is sent to the OpenAI Image Editing API, and the result is displayed after a while (at the maximum of 2 minutes).

+### Iterative Image Refinement

+After an image is generated, a **Refine Image** panel appears below the result.
+You can type follow-up prompts to iteratively refine the image (e.g., "make the background blue", "zoom out").
+The previously generated image is automatically used as the source for the next edit.
+The full conversation history (all prompts and images) is preserved on screen.
+Use **Cmd+Enter** or **Ctrl+Enter** to submit.

 <kbd><img width="700" src="./docs/img/image-editing-1.png"></kbd>
 <kbd><img width="700" src="./docs/img/image-editing-2.png"></kbd>

-## Image/PDF Understanding
+## File Understanding

+You can upload various file types for analysis through the web UI.
+Supported file types include:

+- **Images**: PNG, JPG, JPEG, GIF, WebP
+- **Documents**: PDF, Word (.doc, .docx), ODT, RTF
+- **Spreadsheets**: Excel (.xls, .xlsx), CSV, TSV
+- **Presentations**: PowerPoint (.ppt, .pptx)
+- **Text & Code**: .txt, .md, .json, .html, .xml, .py, .rb, .js, .ts, .java, .c, .cpp, .go, .rs, .swift, .sql, and many more

+Maximum file size is 50MB per file.
+Files are uploaded via OpenAI's Files API for processing and automatically deleted from OpenAI's storage after each response.

-Image understanding can be executed through the `openai-vision` command.
-It starts capture mode and lets you specify a part of the screen to be analyzed.
-Alternatively, you can specify an image file (jpg, jpeg, png, gif) using the "OpenAI Vision" file action.
+Screen capture analysis can be executed through the `openai-vision` command, which starts capture mode and lets you specify a part of the screen to be analyzed.
+You can also send any supported file to OpenAI using the "OpenAI File Input" universal action in Finder.

 <kbd><img src="./docs/img/openai-workflow-vision.gif" width="700"></kbd>

-Alternatively, you can use the web UI to upload an image file for analysis.
-The image file is sent to the OpenAI Vision API, and the result is displayed in the web UI.
+Alternatively, you can use the web UI to upload a file for analysis.
+The file is sent to the OpenAI API, and the result is displayed in the web UI.

 <kbd><img src="./docs/img/openai-vision-web-ui.png" width="700"></kbd>

-You can also specify an image file using the universal action hotkey on the file in Finder.
-With this method you can not only analyze image files (jpg, jpeg, png, gif) but also PDF files.
+You can also specify a file using the universal action hotkey on the file in Finder.

 ## Speech Synthesis and Speech Recognition